speakspeak/cuZK/README.md

 This library is licensed under the Apache License Version 2.0 and MIT licenses.

-## Requirement
+## Requirements

-Our experiments can be finished in the following setup.
+The original experiments were accompolished in the following setup:

 1. Ubuntu 20.04
 2. CUDA 11.5
 3. gcc 7.5.0
 4. Nvidia V100 (32 GB)

-## Dependencies

 I recommend to work under the appropriate [NVIDIA CUDA image](https://hub.docker.com/r/nvidia/cuda/tags).